-MYTH FOUR : "Location is everything for your photos."
-While the dramatic backdrop of the Tetons does add an incredible touch to your photos, there is so much more that goes into it from a photography perspective, like the direction of the sun and, you guessed it, your outfits.
+MYTH FOUR : “Location is everything for your photos.”
+While a dramatic backdrop does add an incredible touch of drama to your photos, there is so much more that goes into it from a photography perspective, like the direction of the sun and, you guessed it–your outfits.
 You two are still the main focus of the images!

 Colors to avoid : bright reds, neons, bright oranges (they reflect color onto skin and can be difficult to edit!).
 A color that you don’t necessarily need to avoid, but a caution color is blue.
 Blue jeans, navy, etc. can drag down the feel of the photo and make it very cold-feeling!
 Not exactly the warm, dreamy vibe so many of my clients crave!

 Avoid patterns smaller than a quarter : Tiny patterns cause something called “Chromatic Abberation” in digital images.
 Men’s checkered shirts are fine if the “checks” are on the larger side.